 In order to prevent potential catastrophe from ruining your big day, keep a copy of your house's blueprints on hand in preparation for renovations, backyard landscaping, and the construction of temporary structures.
 "Make sure you have blueprints of the land that clearly mark where any water or power lines are underground," Wilson says.
 "You'll need to know this for tenting."

-Rent a Generator (And Additional Restrooms)
+Rent a Generator (and Additional Restrooms)

 Take a moment to think about the electrical components essential to your celebration.
 Many couples find that their backyard soiree requires an additional power source to supplement their primary generator.
 "For the amount of power that is required by the caterer, lighting, band, etc. we always suggest renting a generator for the event," Lee says.
 Additionally, your two or three bathroom home may not have the capacity to serve the entirety of your guest list.
 "It is important to consider a bathroom rental," Vil-Young adds.
-"One unit per 50 guests per hour is a general rule to work with."

 Even the Playing Field